pjbiggs/SING_aotearoa_2019/README.md

 ## Fasta format

-This is a simple file that is at the base of modern moleclar biology and genetics.  history and more information can be found [here](https://en.wikipedia.org/wiki/FASTA_format).
-It has two lines per seqence, the first header line is the header where we name the sequence, and the second is the sequence itself, in other words:
+This is a simple file that is at the base of modern moleclar biology and genetics.
+History and more information can be found [here](https://en.wikipedia.org/wiki/FASTA_format).
+It has two lines per sequence, the first header line is the header where we name the sequence, and the second is the sequence itself, in other words:

 ```
 read header (starts with '>')